yaowenqiang/python_design_pattern/NOTES.md

 > A class that functions as an interface to a particular resources.
 That resource may be remote, expensive to construct, or may requre logging or some other added functionality.

+## Proxy vs .
+Decorator

++ Proxy provides an identical interface; decorator provides an enhanced interface
++ Decorator typically aggregates (or has reference to) what it is decorating; proxy doesn't have to
++ Proxy might not even be working with a materialized object

+# Chain of Responsibility

+> A chain of components who all get a chance to process a command on a query.optionally having default processing implementation and an ability to terminate the processing chain.